Is Nito’s Social Security “dialogue” collapsing?

 Labor and campus militants have been in the streets about it off and on for weeks, with police riot squads getting rougher with the students than with the workers.
 Perhaps the police can explain why that is, but so far they haven’t.

-On April 12, La Estrella’s lead story was about how folks from the CONATO (National Council of Labor Organizations) delegation that had left the talks some weeks before approached CoNEP (National Private Enterprise Council) representatives with a proposal to restart the process.
+On April 12, La Estrella’s lead story was about how folks from the CONATO (National Council of Organized Workers) delegation that had left the talks some weeks before approached CoNEP (National Private Enterprise Council) representatives with a proposal to restart the process.
 CONATO would scrap this “round table” in which management greatly outnumbers labor and replace it with a tripartite process that puts all business in one corner, the government in general in another and a labor delegation that includes the International Labor Organization (ILO, a United Nations entity).

 The United Nations secretary general, the World Bank and the International Monetary Fund represent an emerging world consensus that the old neoliberal notions of lower taxes, lower wages, “free trade,” fewer regulations and subsidies that are supposed to provide incentives for rich people to invest are wholly inappropriate to the situation at hand.
 It is thought that with the ILO at the table, the premise that Panama’s richest people pay no more in taxes as part of a CSS rescue plan becomes a nonstarter.